flyfishxu/aurora/docs/ROADMAP.md

 - Early adopters

 **Current Limitations**:
 - ⚠️ Limited string operations
-- ⚠️ Stdlib not integrated with language
 - ⚠️ No inheritance or polymorphism
 - ⚠️ No generics
 - ⚠️ No error handling types (Result/Option)